srii-10/My_Portfolio/THM_projects/Alert_Investigation/README.md

 ## Project 01 - Alert Investigation

 ### Objectives
+**Learning Objectives**
+- Monitor and analyze real-time alerts.
+- Identify and document critical events such as suspicious emails and attachments.
+- Create detailed case reports based on your observations to help your team understand the full scope of alerts and malicious activity.

+**Practical Objectives**
 - Analyze affected entities and attack indicators
 - Determine whether an alert is classified as a True Positive or a False Positive
 - Correlate related events when applicable